lunalite/UITestLearning/README.md

 5) Consider using instance to optmize list of data for what will be collectedz

+6) Consider subtracting score if button is being pressed simultaneously at the same time

 literature review of model for sentimental analysis-like analysis twitter-like NN model

 Consider using database MongoDB
 !-->

+### 13 September 2017
+* Transferring from local file storage system over to Mongodb so as to optimize storage and search
+* Removed clickable hash that optimizes and reduce time interval between clicks since there might be different possible click objects in a single activity

 ### 11 September 2017
 * Optimized improvement for a few seconds